norcams/iaas/docs/team/operations/patching.rst

   ceph status

-After all nodes are rebootet, ensure that automatic rebalance is enabled:
+After all nodes are rebooted, ensure that automatic rebalancing is enabled:

   ceph osd unset noout